aryanonkar2005/BetterSearch/README.md

 </p>

 <p align="center">
-BetterSearch proposes a new architecture that enables search engines to reason, understand intent, interpret visual content, perform geoprocessing operations, execute ArcGIS-style site suitability analysis and deliver more relevant results for long and complex queries, all while maintaining low latency.
+BetterSearch is an AI search engine designed to interpret long and complex search queries that can't be resolved by conventional search engines being used by ecommerce and property listing sites.
+It can understand human language and intent, perform geoprocessing operations and ArcGIS style site suitability analysis to answer search queries.
 </p>

 <h2>Key Features</h2>